Secret Birthday Sale! 🎉 Melde dich an, um den besten Deal zu erhalten. Jetzt anmelden

 When do collagen supplements take effect?

 Studies show that daily intake of hydrolyzed marine collagen significantly reduces fine wrinkles and improves skin hydration and hair strength after just 8 to 12 weeks.
-We therefore recommend taking Beautybacs® daily to promote sustainable skin and hair health.
+Therefore, we recommend taking Beautybacs® daily to promote sustainable skin and hair health.
 The drinkable ampoule can be taken directly in the morning before breakfast or diluted in juice or water.

 Interested?
 Discover our detailed articles on collagen for skin and hair .